 For more information please contact WHEAT Institute at email@example.com

 Rivers of Solidarity Art Therapy Diploma

-With a firm basis in psychodynamic theory and developmental psychology, art therapy provides a creative, empowering and inspiring approach to address social, emotional and psychological difficulties.
 This is an intensive program spanning the course of two summer intensives and two full academic years.
-In addition to the summer intensives, it includes online coursework, 700 hours (300 direct client contact hours) of practicum experience, ongoing individual and group supervision and support in the development of a thesis in your particular area of interest.
+In addition to the summer intensives, it includes online coursework, 700 hours (300 direct client contact hours) of practicum experience, ongoing individual and group supervision, affinity groups, and academic and writing support in the completion of a thesis or final project in an area of personal interest.